 Local Day Bus from Pondicherry to Chennai.

-Chennai– Last Stop!
+Last Stop on this 2 month India itinerary!
 Chennai has the main airport making it a good place to leave India from and your 30 days in South India have been jam-packed so you can’t fit anywhere else in any way!

 Chennai’s history of being under British rule is interesting and there are a number of good temples and buildings to see as well as lots of good street food!
 It’s not the easiest city to get around in but Uber is good here and if you stay near the metro line you can use that too.